 2. The Advisor’s Target Audience

-If most of the adviser’s clients are wealthy individuals or corporations, you may not receive individualized recommendations.
+If most of the adviser’s clients are wealthy individuals or corporations, you may not receive individualised recommendations.
 Some financial planners focus on high-net-worth clients exclusively, while others are happy to work with everyone.
 Anyone can choose a planner who fits his specific demands and preferences.

 3. Analysis of Past Performance